Becoming an Ironman: What the journey taught me

 During the marathon, the body is really pushed to its physical extremes.
 At this point, you have been going on for hours, the muscles are fatigued, and energy reserves are more or less depleted.
 You have to dig deep.

 Luckily, this part of the race is different in the way that the crowds were hugely present along the run course.
-As I progressed, I felt how cheers from family, friends and random spectators fueled me and gave me a surge of energy and motivation to keep pushing.
+You obviously see your family and friends, but your name is on the bib number in front, so random spectators will also call you out and cheer for you.
+As I progressed, I felt how those cheers fueled me and gave me a surge of energy and motivation to keep pushing.
 Giving me just an additional layer of strength allowing the pain to fade into the background.

 Towards the end, every step becomes a testament to the hours of training.
 An overwhelming surge of adrenaline propels you forward, as the finish line is in sight and the Ironman carpet appears as a symbolic representation of imminent achievement.
 Never have I ever been more excited to see and run on a carpet in my life.